 Augmental MouthPad

-Introduction to the Augmental and the Challenge
+Introduction to Augmental and the Challenge

-At Simbex, it is our goal to work with companies who are developing impactful medical, health, and wellness innovations that will make a positive difference.
+At Simbex, it is our goal to work with companies that are developing impactful medical, health, and wellness innovations that will make a positive difference.
 We don’t want to spend our time working on projects that never leave the lab.
 It is much more meaningful for us to contribute to devices that will be used in the real world, by real people.
 Whether we are working on a product that helps to detect falls in the elderly or recover walking ability after a stroke, we are picturing our loved ones using the devices someday.
 We recognize the meaning in our work and we want to work with others who feel the same.

 One such visionary company that we recently worked with is Augmental – a San Francisco-based start-up with a focus on improving digital access for all by changing the way humans interface with computers.
 They are dedicated to the task of re-imagining the standard hand-operated mouse and touch-controlled trackpad.
 In their own words, Augmental’s mission is “pushing the boundaries of how we interact with technology, building intuitive products that empower everyone to unleash their creativity”

-MouthPad^ is a hands-free computer controller that can be used by anyone, but is especially useful for people who have limited or no use of their hands, such as individuals with a spinal cord injury or muscular dystrophy.
-MouthPad^ is a Bluetooth-enabled, mouth-controlled device that is worn similarly to a mouthguard or a retainer.
+The MouthPad^ is a hands-free computer controller that can be used by anyone, but is especially useful for people who have limited or no use of their hands, such as individuals with a spinal cord injury or muscular dystrophy.
+The MouthPad^ is a Bluetooth-enabled, mouth-controlled device that is worn similarly to a mouthguard or a retainer.
 It is custom-molded to fit comfortably in the user’s mouth and contains a touch-sensitive surface located on the roof of the mouth that responds to head movements and contact from the tongue, allowing users to scroll, click, type, and direct a cursor.

 Using the MouthPad^ requires a little bit of training, but after some practice, users can operate any connected device with similar dexterity and speed as with traditional hand controls.
 It turns out that the tongue is particularly well-equipped for this task since it is strong, capable of precise movement, and controlled by 8 muscles that are largely composed of slow-twitch fibers, meaning that they don’t fatigue easily.
 There are other strategic advantages to the controller being located on the roof of the mouth.
-No one can see when the MouthPad^ is being operated, it is subtle, noiseless, and unobtrusive.
-Users can talk and breathe normally while MouthPad^ is in place.
-This is important because it means that users can also use voice control like Alexa without removing MouthPad^ throughout the day.
-Since the target customer may not have the ability to use their hands, they may need help to get MouthPad^ into place, and they will most likely wear MouthPad^ for several hours at a time, and it needs to be comfortable.
+No one can see when the MouthPad^ is being operated, and it is subtle, noiseless, and unobtrusive.
+Users can talk and breathe normally while the MouthPad^ is in place.
+This is important because it means that users can also use voice control like Alexa without removing the MouthPad^ throughout the day.
+Since the target customer may not have the ability to use their hands, they may need help to get the MouthPad^ into place–they will most likely wear it for several hours at a time, and it needs to be comfortable.

 The Augmental application stood out among the other contestants in part because their mission and company culture aligned so well with Simbex.
 But there was also another reason why we wanted to work with them: they had researched our team and knew exactly how we could help them.
 They requested assistance with establishing commercialization strategy related to regulatory and reimbursement as well as technical guidance from the Electrical, Firmware, and System engineering teams.
 We were excited and honored to be able to help them.